KevinBian107/mllm_embodied_simulation/prev_readme.md

 the image in the context of the whole passage.
 The scale goes from 1 (virtual nonsense) to 7 (completely sensible).
 Be sure to read the sentences carefully.
 Please respond only with a number between 1 and 7.”

 ## Manipulation Check
-A follow-up experiment is conducted for both studies to compare the effect of "related" images and "non-afforded" images as a manipulation to ensure that fundamental understanding is met.
+A follow-up experiment is conducted to compare the effect of "related" images and "non-afforded" images as a manipulation to ensure that fundamental understanding is met.